A Happy History

 Happy to be "HOMB"

 The shareholders of both Happy Bancshares, Inc. and Home BancShares, Inc. overwhelmingly approve the merger between our two companies, clearing the way for Happy State Bank to become a division of Centennial Bank.

 2019 - 2021

-Prior to being acquired by Home Bancshares, Inc. (NYSE: HOMB), Happy State Bank, now a division of Centennial Bank increased its presence throughout the panhandle with the purchase of four locations from First Bank & Trust of Seymour, with locations in Memphis, Matador, Turkey and White Deer, First State Bank of Mobeetie, which includes its two offices in Mobeetie and Wheeler, Centennial BANK, with locations in Lubbock, Plainview, Slaton, Post, Tulia, Hart, Kerrville, Fredericksburg, Boerne, New Braunfels and Austin and First Bank of Muleshoe, with locations in Muleshoe, Dimmitt and Bovina.
+Prior to being acquired by Home Bancshares, Inc. (NYSE: HOMB), Happy State Bank, now a division of Centennial Bank increased its presence throughout the panhandle with the purchase of four locations from First Bank & Trust of Seymour, with locations in Memphis, Matador, Turkey and White Deer, First State Bank of Mobeetie, which includes its two offices in Mobeetie and Wheeler, Centennial Bank, with locations in Lubbock, Plainview, Slaton, Post, Tulia, Hart, Kerrville, Fredericksburg, Boerne, New Braunfels and Austin and First Bank of Muleshoe, with locations in Muleshoe, Dimmitt and Bovina.
 Most recently, First National Bank of Tahoka joined the Happy family.

 From its founding in the early 1900s, our community bank from “The town without a frown” passes $3B in assets, $2B in loans, and $28M in earnings.
 And in 2018, Forbes placed Happy State Bank on a coveted list as the third best bank in Texas.

 In 2012, the bank expanded into North Dallas with the acquisition of Signature Bank.
 The existing branch in Addison served as the springboard with a de novo branch in Allen in 2014.
 Other growth areas included Fort Worth, Abilene and Lubbock.